catherinepope/website/_pages/about.md

 I also run [PhD Progress](https://www.phdprogress.com), a coaching and training platform for doctoral researchers.
 I develop online courses, run webinars, and share resources.
 In the tiny amount of time that’s left, I manage [Victorian Secrets](https://www.victoriansecrets.co.uk), a micro press dedicated to books from and about the nineteenth century.
 These projects allow me to enjoy a varied and fulfilling career, along with diversified income streams.

-I live in Brighton on the south coast of England with my partner Tanya and two stripy cats.
+I live in Brighton on the south coast of England with my partner Tanya, two stripy cats, and thousands of books.

 ### Recent Training